Best Way To Cut Cement Board – Which Tool to Use? – Reviews & Top Picks

 Whether you’ve decided to use a hand tool or a power tool, keep in mind when purchasing that carbide-tipped blades are best for cutting cement board.
 Also, consider where you’ll be cutting and how much dust will be manageable for the area.
 If you’ll be near windows or open doors, go with the lowest dust-emitting tool available (the scoring tool wins here for both low dust and efficiency).
 If you can easily manage the clean-up, a circular saw will speed up your project nicely.
 If you’re tiling a bathroom, you’ll probably need a jigsaw to get good curvature in your cuts or for circular openings around pipes or toilets.
 Often using a scoring tool for straight edges and a jigsaw for the rest is a perfect setup.
 Again, make sure you’ve got goggles and a respirator (we recommend a Concrete Dust Respirator Kit) before you start cutting.

-Now that you’ve read our reviews and had a chance to mull over the best options, we hope you can get started on your project with confidence.
+Now that you’ve read our reviews of the best tools to cut cement board and had a chance to mull over the best options, we hope you can get started on your project with confidence.
 We know you’ll be successful with any of the above methods or tools, but if you want the best bang-for-the-buck, easy-to-use method, grab a carbide-tipped scoring tool and you’ll be in business.
 As always, good luck with your project.
 Now get out there and start cutting that cement board!